JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 One of them opened up the Atari’s cartridge slot cover to see if they could see the actual *Centipede* cartridge in it… But there was no cartridge there!
 I walked over as the kids quickly closed the slot cover and the computer booted up to the default “Atari Computer Memo Pad” application.

 A woman from the Atari team came by to see if she could fix things.
-She looked around the computer and asked someone else for help. and was clearly a bit panicked.
-But I could see what she was trying to do: She was trying to load the *Centipede* game from the external Atari cassette drive.
+She looked around the computer and asked someone else for help and was clearly a bit panicked.
+But I could see what she was trying to do: She was trying to load the *Centipede* game from the external Atari 410 cassette drive.
 I guess the official *Centipede* game cartridges weren’t manufactured yet, so this contest would be running the game from a cassette tape version instead.

 I walked over and said, “I can help!”
 And with that switched off the computer, held down the “Start” key, waited for a beep and then hit the “Return” key and the program started loading again.
 The benefit of having a crappy Atari 410 cassette drive at home was that I at least knew how to use it.